ankidroid/Anki-Android/Development-Guide.md

 ```

 ### Making a new pull request
-Now if want to make a new change to the code base, we create a new 'feature branch' based off the latest version of the develop branch:
+Now if want to make a new change to the code base, we create a new 'feature branch' based off the latest version of the master branch:

 ```
-git checkout develop
+git checkout master
-git pull upstream develop
+git pull upstream master
 git checkout -b my-feature-branch
 ```